creichert/monad-logger-truncated/README.md

 This usage description is the planned implementation.
-Currently, a moderately inneficient implementation is used due to converting the log string back and forth before concatenating the source info
+Currently, a moderately inneficient implementation is used due to converting the log string back and forth before appending the source annotations:

     > runTruncatedLoggingT (mkLogFmt (Just 10)) (logDebugN "Hello, world") [Debug] Hello,... @(monad-logger-truncated-0.1.0.0:System.Log.MonadLogger.Truncated /path/to/monad-logger-truncated/System/Log/MonadLogger/Truncated.hs:26:52)